uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### EOPS process

 1. The customer inputs information about allowances and adjustments for the business income source.
 They can provide this information throughout the year, but must do it before they complete the EOPS.
-2. Depending on the business income type you need to submit, the software calls the [Get a self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_get-a-selfemployment-annual-summary_get_accordion), [Get a non FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_get-a-nonfhl-uk-property-business-annual-summary_get_accordion) or [Get a FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_get-a-fhl-uk-property-business-annual-summary_get_accordion).
+2. Depending on the business income type you need to submit, the software calls the [Get a self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api#selfemployment-business_get-a-selfemployment-annual-summary_get_accordion), [Get a non-FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api#Get%20a%20non-FHL%20UK%20property%20business%20annual%20summary) or [Get a FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api#uk-property-business_get-a-fhl-uk-property-business-annual-summary_get_accordion).
 This step is optional, but we recommend it to ensure you are getting the most up-to-date information.
 3. The customer views the allowances and adjustment information and updates relevant information.
-4. Depending on the business income type you need to update, the software submits information using the [Amend a self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_amend-a-selfemployment-annual-summary_put_accordion), [Amend a non FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_amend-a-nonfhl-uk-property-business-annual-summary_put_accordion) or [Amend a FHL UK Property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_amend-a-fhl-uk-property-business-annual-summary_put_accordion).
+4. Depending on the business income type you need to update, the software submits information using the [Amend a self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api#selfemployment-business_amend-a-selfemployment-annual-summary_put_accordion), [Amend a non-FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api#Amend%20a%20non-FHL%20UK%20property%20business%20annual%20summary) or [Amend a FHL UK Property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api#Amend%20a%20FHL%20UK%20property%20business%20annual%20summary).
 5. HMRC receives and stores information
-6. The software calls the [Trigger a self-assessment tax calculation endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_trigger-a-self-assessment-tax-calculation_post_accordion) to get the calculation.
+6. The software calls the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Trigger%20a%20Self%20Assessment%20Tax%20Calculation) endpoint to get the calculation.
 7. HMRC receives the request and returns a Calculation ID (calculationId) software must use this when calling the Self Assessment Tax Calculation endpoints.
 8. The software receives the calculationId.
 Note: you could display the calculation to customers at this point if you choose, if you do follow steps 20 and 21 in the periodic update section.
 9. The customer wants to make some accounting adjustments following the business accounts being finalised.